The body is one’s home, and the relationships we cultivate create common ground between us.

 Curatorial Practice

-Participation centered live art and performance curation for exhibitions and programs.
+Participation-centered live art and performance curation for theaters, exhibitions, and public programs.

 Civic Performance Lab

-Research led, participation centered programming for exhibitions and performances that can be activated in public space.
-We co-create live works that invite dialogue and transform how language and movement shape belonging.
+Research-led, participation-centered programming for performances and exhibitions that explore alternative assemblies across public and virtual space.
+We co-create live works that invite intercultural dialogue, transforming ways language and movement shape belonging.

 We use the concept “the body is one’s home” to describe the body as a living archive, one that holds personal and collective experiences shaped by social and cultural structures.
 Many of these experiences remain unexamined due to systemic violence and internalized hierarchies.